Real-Time Multi-Contact Model Predictive Control via ADMM: Numerical Examples

 We use the formulation in \cite{stewart2000implicit} for modeling the system and denote the positions of the grippers as $g^{(1)}$, $g^{(2)}$ respectively and position of the object as $o$.
 We choose $g=9.81$ as gravitational acceleration and $\mu=1$ is the coefficient of friction for both grippers.

 We design a two different controllers based on Algorithm \ref{algortihm_ADMM} where $G = I$, $N = 10$.
 Both controllers use the MIQP projection method since other two projection methods failed to find stable motions.
-For this example, we use $\theta = 10$, $\rho_k = 1.2$ and are able to run at $10$ Hz.
+For this example, we use $\theta = 10$, $\rho_k = 1.2$.
+Parallelization leads to $\approx 2.5$x speedup for this particular example and we are able to run at $10$ Hz.
 We also enforce limits:

 We performed 100 trials starting from different initial conditions where $o(0) \sim U[-6, -8]$, $g^{(1)}(0) \sim U[2, 3]$ , $g^{(2)}(0) \sim U[3, 4]$ are uniformly distributed and both the grippers and the object have zero initial speed.
 The controller managed to stabilize the system in all cases.
 As seen in Figure \ref{finger_1}, the grippers first throw the object into the air and then catch it followed by some finger gaiting.